-We weren’t expecting too much, but actually, we found ourselves very pleasantly surprised.
-What it lacks in frenetic pace and the Moroccan culture, Rabat makes up for in just being a pleasant and easy-going city with quite a good array of things to do and see.
+We weren’t expecting too much with Rabat, but actually, we were very pleasantly surprised.
+What Rabat lacks in frenetic pace and the typical aspects of Moroccan culture you’d expect, Rabat makes up for in being an all-round pleasant destination to visit.
+It is an easy-going city with several attractions of interest, most of which can be visited in one day in Rabat.

 Visiting Rabat in One Day: Essential Things to Know